WSU-kduncan/cicd-3120-jesster21/README.md

 - how to view the project (open a browser...go to ip and port...)
     - I went to my browser and typed in "http://localhost:81" and got this result:
     ![HelloWorld](images/HelloWorld.png)

+## Part 2 - GitHub Actions and DockerHub

+- Create DockerHub public repo
+  - process to create
+- Allow DockerHub authentication via CLI using Dockhub credentials
+- Configure GitHub Secrets
+  - what credentials are needed - DockerHub credentials (do not state your credentials)
+  - set secrets and secret names
+- Configure GitHub Workflow
+  - variables to change (repository, etc.)- Create DockerHub public repo
+  - process to create
+- Allow DockerHub authentication via CLI using Dockhub credentials
+- Configure GitHub Secrets
+  - what credentials are needed - DockerHub credentials (do not state your credentials)
+  - set secrets and secret names
+- Configure GitHub Workflow
+  - variables to change (repository, etc.)